indiegabo/GLogger/README.md

 ## How to Use

-1. Left click on Hierarchy panel and chose GLogger -> GLog
+1. Right click on Hierarchy panel and chose GLogger -> GLog
 2. Choose your colors
 3. Log a message through code!